ucsdlib/sum2021-sio-dm/sql-assignment.md

  |837  |roe   |sal  |22.5   |
  |844  |roe   |rad  |11.25  |

+## Instructions

-Download  the file entitled *[yourID.sql](http://ucsdlib.github.io/win2016-gps-dm101/yourID.sql)*.
-Rename the file to include your ID, so its a12345678.sql.
-The file contains the following questions commented out (/* */ and -- are comments in SQL).
-Write your queries in the blank lines betweent the questions.
-Do not uncomment the questions.
-After you have finished, email your file to:
+1. Download  the file entitled *[yourID.sql](http://ucsdlib.github.io/win2016-gps-dm101/yourID.sql)*.
+2. Rename the file to include your ID, so it will look like a12345678.sql.
+3 The file contains the following questions commented out (`/* */` and `--` are comments in SQL).
+Write your queries in the blank lines between the questions.
+4. Do not uncomment the questions.
+5. After you have finished, email your file to:

 challenges.gps.programming.ta@gmail.com